pi-hole/docs/docs/ftldns/blockingmode.md

 ##### Disadvantage
 - Blocking page cannot be shown and whitelisting has to be performed from the dashboard or CLI
-- Client's may try to resolve blocked domains more often when they think that `NXDOMAIN` cannot be the correct reply

 ## Pi-hole's IP (IPv6 NODATA) blocking